BadBadNotGood: 2016–2019: IV and production work

-2020–present: Collaborations and Talk Memory
+2020–present: Collaborations, Talk Memory and Mid Spiral

 In a February 2020 interview with Sowinski and Whitty regarding their collaborative film score for the indie thriller Disappearance at Clifton Hill, the two noted that BBNG was currently working on a new album, tentatively due later in 2020.
 Before the rescheduling and cancellation of live events in 2020, the band was planning to resume touring in April beginning with Coachella.
 In April 2020, BBNG released the single "Goodbye Blue" backed with "Glide (Goodbye Blue Pt.
 2)," their first original release in almost two years.

-To promote their new track "The Chocolate Conquistadors" with MF Doom for Grand Theft Auto Online, the group was interviewed on December 12, 2020 by Gilles Peterson on Worldwide FM during which Sowinski said, “we definitely will have a new album [in 2021], and that will be the first record in, like, five years… hopefully, that is what the music will represent, a path forward, and changing and growing – that’s one record.
+To promote their new track "The Chocolate Conquistadors" with MF DOOM for Grand Theft Auto Online, the group was interviewed on December 12, 2020, by Gilles Peterson on Worldwide FM during which Sowinski said, “we definitely will have a new album [in 2021], and that will be the first record in, like, five years... hopefully, that is what the music will represent, a path forward, and changing and growing – that's one record.
 We’re trying to finish two, I suppose."
 In July 2021, they once again inferred multiple albums were in the works via Twitter.

 In June 2021, their track "Time Moves Slow" featuring Samuel T. Herring received renewed attention when it was sampled in "Running Away" by musician VANO 3000 in his viral Adult Swim trend on TikTok.
-With the band, VANO 3000 officially released the single on June 21, 2021 via Innovative Leisure; as of the release date, videos tagged with "#adultswim" have been viewed some 3.4 billion times.
+With the band, VANO 3000 officially released the single on June 21, 2021, via Innovative Leisure; as of the release date, videos tagged with "#adultswim" have been viewed some 3.4 billion times.